 - Supports language preferences for series and episode titles

-- Supports movie identification and renaming via OpenSubtitles, IMDb or TheMovieDB
+- Supports movie identification and renaming via TheMovieDB, OpenSubtitles or IMDb

 - Reverse rename files using internal history or the original torrent file

-- Advanced matching logic of files and subtitles
+- Advanced logic for matching files to most suitable subtitles

 - Find exact subtitles on OpenSubtitles